jeroentvb/spicetify-power-bar/README.md

 To play a suggestion immediately (not navigating to it), hold `ctrl` (windows/linux) or `cmd` (macOs) when selecting the suggestion.

+It's also possible to navigate using a Spotify URI.
+Simply paste it in the power-bar and press enter to navigate to the URI destination.

 ## Settings
 Settings for the power bar can be found on spotify's settings page.
 There are settings for the following things:
 * **Activation key combo**.
 Defaults are `alt+space` on MacOs, and `ctrl+space` on other operating systems.
 Can be changed to anything in to following format: `modifier+key`.
 A modifier key is one of the following: